HoneyThapa/ThePerfectShop/README.md

 - Verify CSV encoding (UTF-8 recommended)

 ### Getting Help
-- Check the logs for detailed error messages
+- Create an issue in the [GitHub repository](https://github.com/HoneyThapa/ThePerfectShop)
-- Review the API documentation at `/docs`
+- Check the troubleshooting section above
-- Ensure all dependencies are installed correctly
+- Review the comprehensive documentation
-- Verify environment variables are set properly
+- Use the `operations_ai` branch for the latest features

 ## 📄 License